 Download transcript (PDF)

-SPEAKER: You're listening to Brains On, where we're serious about being curious.
+CHILD 1: You are listening to Brains On, where we're serious about being curious.

 [MUSIC PLAYING]